OpenMOOC/documentation/sentry_guide.rst

     TRELLO_API_SECRET = ''

-``Note:`` We using the `postfix SMTP server of the idp.openmooc.org <https://github.com/OpenMOOC/documentation/blob/master/IdP_guide.rst#how-to-config-smtp-server>`_.
+``Note:`` We are using the `postfix SMTP server of the idp.openmooc.org <https://github.com/OpenMOOC/documentation/blob/master/IdP_guide.rst#how-to-config-smtp-server>`_.
 Remember to add the IP of the machine with the Sentry service server to the 'mynetworks' var.
 And restart postfix.

 Test Sentry Server